dfriishecht/Disparity_ROS/README.md

 ```
 rosparam set /disp_method 'RAFT'
 ```
 The above command will set the mode to Raft Stereo.
-If you wish to use SGBM, type `SGBM` instead.
+If you wish to use SGBM, type `'SGBM'` instead.